richafnu/Viva/Viva/glint/setup/ad-hoc-survey.md

 ---
 title: Use and set up a Viva Glint Ad Hoc survey
 description: Use a Viva Glint Ad Hoc survey to measure something out of the ordinary, like a significant announcement, a new program, or a societal or global event.
-Deliver an unscheduled survey at a priviotal time when employees need support mechanisms in place and their feedback is essential. ms.author: JudithWeiner
+Deliver an unscheduled survey at a pivotal time when employees need support mechanisms in place and their feedback is essential. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry